gideongodwin/Get-started-with-identity-and-access-labs/Lab 1 - Perform basic User Management tasks/01 - create a new user.md

 6. Leave the Mail nickname as is.
 7. Make a copy of the Password (auto-generated) and store it in Notepad.
 You will need it later.
-8. Leave Accounted enabled checked.
+8. Leave Account enabled checked.
 9. Select the Properties tab.
 10. Set the values for first and last name: